MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 Each match unifies two or more entities into a single, consolidated entity.
 At the same time, it keeps the unique customer records.
 The match order indicates the order in which the system tries to match the records.

 > [!IMPORTANT]
 > The entity that you choose as your primary entity will serve as the basis for your unified profiles dataset.
-Additional entities that are selected during the match phase will be added to this entity.
+Additional entities that are selected will be added to this entity.
 This doesn't mean that the unified entity will include *all* of the data included in this entity.
 >
-> There are two considerations that can help you choose the hierarchy of your entities:
+> Important considerations:
 >
 > - Choose the entity with the most complete and reliable profile data about your customers as primary entity.
 > - Choose the entity that has several attributes in common with other entities (for example, name, phone number, or email address) as primary entity.

-1. On the Matching conditions screen, drag and drop entities in the order you want.
+1. On the Matching conditions screen, drag and drop entities in the order you want, or use the move up and down arrows.
 For example, select **eCommerce:eCommerceContacts** as the primary entity and **LoyaltyScheme:loyCustomers** as the second entity.

 1. To have every record in the entity as a unique customer and matched to every following entity, select **Include all records**.